mikeyavorskyscishield/qa-challenge/README.md

-# Nuxt To-Do List App with Authentication
+# To-Do List App with Authentication

-This project is a Nuxt-compatible Vue to-do list application featuring user authentication.
+This project is a VueJS to-do list application featuring user authentication.

 ## Features

 - User registration and login
 - Add, edit, and delete to-do items
 - Persistent authentication state